Cherry Blossoms at the University of Washington

 The best cherry blossoms at the University of Washington are found in the Quad, which is located in the northeast area of the main campus (click here for a map).
 Don’t worry — you’ll know exactly where to find the blossoms on a nice spring day.
 That’s because thousands of people flock to the Quad to see the pinkish-white flowers, take plenty of pictures, and possibly even set up a picnic.

-2017 Cherry Blossom Update: University of Washington arborist Sara Shores told KOMO News the cherry blossoms will “be 100% in bloom by April 1.”
+2018 Cherry Blossom Update: As of March 27, University of Washington arborist Sara Shores says the cherry blossoms are at full bloom (click here for more).
 Take a live look at the Quad here, see the latest update on @UWCherryBlossom, or stay tuned to Seattle Bloggers for the latest!

 The peak time for cherry blossoms at the University of Washington changes from year-to-year.
 It all depends on Mother Nature.
 According to UW, cold weather prolongs the bloom, while heavy rain can knock flowers off the trees.
 In any event, full bloom at the University of Washington typically happens in late March or early April.